Portugal: My Best Tips for an Artsy Trip

 Here are some more posts about Portugal:

-Lisbon is a wonderful city that deserves a stay of at least two or three nights.
+It’s a beautiful city that deserves a stay of at least two or three nights.
 You want to be able to enjoy Lisbon at night when the crowds dissipate and the sounds of Fado waft from cafes in the Alfama and Bairro Alto.

 The Bairro Alto is on the hill to your left; the Baixa-Chiado district (or just Baixa), with its orderly grid of streets is in the center; and the twisty lanes of the ancient Moorish district of the Alfama crawl up the hill to your right, crowned by the Castelo São Jorge.